dragonflydb/documentation/docs/cloud/getting-started.md

 - You are only charged while the data store is active, prorated to the hour.
 - You can delete a data store at any time to stop incurring charges.
 - We offer unlimited 3GB development instances for around **$36/month (less than $0.05/hour)** in popular regions.
-- Depending on cloud providers & regions, the cost can vary.
-But a development instance is the easiest way to get started.
+- Depending on cloud providers and regions, the cost can vary.
+  However, a development instance is always the easiest way to get started.

 **Happy building with Dragonfly Cloud!**